Thursday, 23 October 2025

 ‘CARIBBEAN DAYS’ REACH PARIS, WITH FOOD, ART, BOOKS

-Tropical vibes permeated Paris at the beginning of June, when the Caribbean Chamber of Commerce in Europe (CCCE) organized a five-day festival featuring the cuisine, contemporary visual art and literature of the Caribbean region.
+The Paris arts scene grew hotter at the beginning of June, when the Caribbean Chamber of Commerce in Europe (CCCE) organized a five-day festival featuring the cuisine, contemporary visual art and literature of the Caribbean region.

-Titled Caribbean Days / Journées des Caraibes, the inaugural Paris event took place June 2 to 6 during the annual Semaines de l’Amérique latines et des Caraibes (SALC), a French government initiative that celebrates the longstanding links France shares with Latin America and the Caribbean.
+Titled Caribbean Days / Journées des Caraibes, the inaugural Paris event took place June 2 to 6 during the annual Semaines de l’Amérique latine et des Caraibes (SALC), a French government initiative that celebrates the diplomatic and cultural links that France shares with Latin America and the Caribbean.

 SALC marked its 12th edition this year, and the festival was among the range of events that included concerts, exhibitions, dance performances and literary meet-ups.